 Here are the leading elements that influence a wall’s installation costs.

-The biggest factor influencing the cost to build a wall is the size of the project, including length, height and thickness.
+Size does matter.
+The biggest factor influencing the cost to build a wall is its dimensions: length, height and thickness.

 To calculate the size of your wall in square feet, multiply the length of the desired wall by the ceiling height.
 You’ll also need to know how thick the wall will be.
 This typically ranges from 2.5 inches to 6 inches.
 The thicker the wall, the more expensive it will be, but thicker walls have better insulation and sound protection between rooms.